J

 A side-by-side comparison of MeetApp type and color styles created by Jenifer Gadus.

-Step 3: A New Brand Typeface & Guidelines for Color Use.
+A New Typeface & Guidelines for Contrast-Compliant Text.

-I always recommend fonts with large x-heights for digital use—especially for websites and apps—where you don’t have any control over a user’s personal device settings & preferences.
+This new typeface also needed strong legibility at any (reasonable) size, and I always recommend fonts with large x-heights to achieve this—especially for use within websites and apps—where you don’t have any control over a user’s personal device settings & preferences.

 We explored three different typefaces and assessed their fit to the new logo and to the overall feel of their new brand colors.
 Each typeface was placed into a mockup so they could be fairly evaluated in a real-world use case—just like how we chose the new color palette.